 It is an array when users pass an array as requests and is an ordinary object with string keys when named requests are used (see below).

 You can also use objects to hold information about a request.
-Here is an example where we do that in order to send a POST request, plus use custom HTTP headers by adding a Params object to the request:
+Here's an example where we do that to send a POST request, also using the Params object to give the request custom headers:

 Note that the requests in the example above may happen in any order, or simultaneously.
 When running requests in batches, there is no guarantee that e.g. req1 will happen before req2 or req3

 Finally, you can also send in named requests by using an object instead of an array as the parameter to http.batch().
 In the following example we do this, and we also show that it is possible to mix string URLs and request objects